gtamilvanan17/cdops-blogs/src/content/posts/linux/file-permissions/file-permissions.md

 ```

 ### Conclusion
 That's it!
 You've learnt, what is file permissions and applications of them.
-If you have any doubts/issues/errors with the above contents, feel free to contact me through e-mail.
+If you have any doubts/issues/errors with the above contents, `feel free to contact me`.
 Cheers, Happy learning.